JeyaVardhan-L/YOLO11-Object-Detection/README.md

 README.md

-markdown
-🧠 YOLO11 Object Detection – Custom Model Training
+YOLO11 Object Detection – Custom Model Training

 This repository contains a complete training and inference pipeline for a custom object detection model using [Ultralytics YOLO](https://github.com/ultralytics/ultralytics), trained on a labeled dataset in YOLO format.